Master of Arts in Psychology, Behavior Analysis Specialization

-The Master of Arts degree in psychology builds upon foundational undergraduate knowledge — and helps prepare students for doctoral studies or careers in government and the public and private sectors.
-The psychology program provides education and research training in three areas of specialization:
+The Master of Arts degree in behavior analysis psychology builds upon foundational undergraduate knowledge — and helps prepare students for doctoral studies or careers in government and the public and private sectors.
+The psychology program provides master's degree education and research training in behavior analysis.

 Accredited by the Association for Behavior Analysis, training in behavior analysis at the University of Nevada, Reno is conducted via a junior-colleague model and includes supervised experience and instruction leading to the master's and/or doctoral degrees.
 The behavior analysis program focuses on the philosophies of behaviorism, the theory and methodology of behavior analysis, basic and applied research in human behavior, basic research in animal behavior, application of behavioral principles to organizational administration and consultation, instructional design and technology, parent and teacher training, and clinical populations, participatory governance and fiscal management.
 Admission materials are due Jan.
 1.

 The University of Nevada, Reno Behavior Analysis program offers some of the best behavior analytic training in the world.
 In addition to our Association for Behavior Analysis International accredited doctoral on-campus/master's degree program and off-campus master's degree program, the department also offer Behavior Analyst Certification Board (BCBA), Board Certified Behavior Analyst (BCBA) and Board Certified Assistant Behavior Analyst (BCABA) Approved Course Sequences through our off-campus satellite programs.
 We take pride in the breadth of our research, the depth of our coursework, and in the expertise of our faculty and students.

 Master's Degree Program in Behavior Analysis